IWC Schaffhausen: 1970–present

 At the same time, IWC reacquired the name it had originally been given by its founder F.A.
 Jones (International Watch Co.
 AG).

-In 1981, Kawal Singh succeeded H.E.
-Homberger as general manager following the latter's retirement.
-The new director, Günter Blümlein, pushed for rapid implementation of planned changes, put the existing advertising campaign to work, built up the customer base and solidified IWC's finances.
+In 1981, the new director, Günter Blümlein, pushed for rapid implementation of planned changes, put the existing advertising campaign to work, built up the customer base and solidified IWC's finances.

-In 1985 IWC then Director Günter Blümlein asked Kurt Klaus to create a Grande Complication watch to be worn on a wrist, as existing iterations on the market are all much larger sized Pocket Watch.
+In 1985, IWC then Director Günter Blümlein asked Kurt Klaus to create a Grande Complication watch to be worn on a wrist, as existing iterations on the market are all much larger sized Pocket Watch.
 In 1986, Manufacture d'Horlogerie Renaud et Papi SA's founders Dominic Renaud and Giulio Papi assisted the design of the repeater function of the movement, before their take over by Audemars Piguet in 1992.

+In 1986, the Ref.
+3750 base model was released in various colored ceramic versions, including black, white, and a rare turquoise prototype.
+These specific models are designated as Ref.
+3755.

 The IWC ref.3770 launched in 1990 was the first wristwatch-sized Grande Complication that housed a Chronograph, a Minute Repeater and a Perpetual Calendar functions.

-In 1991 IWC director Günter Blümlein founded the LMH Group with its headquarters in Schaffhausen.
+In 1991, IWC director Günter Blümlein founded the LMH Group with its headquarters in Schaffhausen.
 With a 100% stake in IWC, 60% in Jaeger-LeCoultre (the other 40% was owned by Audemars Piguet), and 90% in the Saxony-based watchmaking company of A. Lange & Söhne.
 The Group employed some 1,440 persons.

 In July 2000, LMH was acquired by Richemont for CHF 2.8 billion.
 Despite the takeover by Richemont, IWC was guaranteed that it would continue to be managed by the same executives from the LMH Group.

-In 2001 IWC went online with the Collectors Forum.
+In 2001, IWC went online with the Collectors Forum.